FatherDivine/flipperzero-mayhem/DIY-module.md

 2. Get all the hardware you need following this [list](Features)

-3. Install and wire everything in a [prototyping board](https://shop.flipperzero.one/products/proto-boards)
+3. Install and wire everything (use 5V for the ESP32 and 3V for the extra module) in a [prototyping board](https://shop.flipperzero.one/products/proto-boards)

 In this stage, your DIY version should look like the prototype version shown [here](Versions#prototype-dec-2023) or also the picture below: